krudie/IDES/README.md

 IDES (Integrated Discrete-Event Systems) Software is designed to assist you with discrete-event problem-solving and with input and output of DES models.
-IDES allows you to mimic pen-and-paper drawing of state-transition diagrams, export your drawings to EPS, PNG, JPEG, LaTeX, or Grail+ formats and perform DES operations.
+IDES allows you to mimic pen-and-paper drawing of state-transition diagrams, export your drawings to EPS, PNG, JPEG, LaTeX, Grail+, or TCT formats and perform DES operations.
 It was created in the [QDES Lab](https://www.ece.queensu.ca/people/K-Rudie/qdes.html) at Queen's University, Kingston, Canada under the supervision of Prof. Karen Rudie.